PaulaBarteau/data-migration/NMMNH/Telework/Lindsey Frederick.markdown

 2 | Editing Digitization Budget, comparing to foundation budget 1 | Looking for and organizing budget records from BnH, emailing BnH about past refund 1 | Social Media discussions with Paula
-2 | Did identification on past and current iNaturalist project 1 | Created and posted twitter and facebook posts, edited iNaturalist Project
+1.5 | Did identification on past and current iNaturalist project 0.5 | Downloaded and organized CSV checklist data for Education for their iNaturalist Project 1 | Created and posted twitter and facebook posts, edited iNaturalist Project